Azizbt22/VeriRAG/README.md

 # VeriRAG: Self-Verification for RAG

+## Overview

+**VeriRAG** is a lightweight approach to improving the *reliability* of Retrieval-Augmented Generation (RAG) systems without fine-tuning or multiple models.

+Instead of introducing an external verifier, VeriRAG relies on a single instruction-tuned language model prompted to:
+1. retrieve relevant context,
+2. generate an answer,
+3. explicitly verify whether the answer is supported by the retrieved context, or abstain otherwise.

+---

-## What is VeriRAG?
+## Motivation

-VeriRAG is a simple approach to make RAG (Retrieval-Augmented Generation) systems more reliable.
-Instead of using multiple models or fine-tuning, it uses **a single carefully-designed prompt** that makes the model verify its own answers.

-**Key idea:** The same model retrieves context AND verifies whether it can actually answer the question based on that context.
+Standard RAG systems often:
+- hallucinate when context is weak or missing,
+- answer confidently even when information is out-of-domain.

+VeriRAG explicitly addresses this by forcing the model to **justify its answer against retrieved evidence** and abstain when grounding is insufficient.

 ---
 **24 questions across 3 categories:**